 A loco decoder converts the digital track signal into motor control, lighting and sound.
-This guide explains what they do, which protocols exist and how to choose.
+This loco decoder overview explains what they do, which protocols exist, which brands are available and how to choose.

 A loco decoder is a small circuit board installed inside the loco.
 It receives the digital signal on the track — DCC, Motorola (MM) or mfx — and translates it into control signals for the motor, front and rear lighting and additional functions such as sound or smoke unit.
 Without a decoder a loco runs on analogue DC; on a fully digital layout it either stops or runs uncontrollably.